ytthuan/LeoSQLServerRServices/PredictiveMaintenance/README.md

 For a full description of the template, please refer to the [template](https://gallery.cortanaanalytics.com/Collection/Predictive-Maintenance-Template-3) in Cortana Analytics gallery.

-In this template with SQL Server R Services, we show two version of implementation:
+In this template with SQL Server ML Services, we show two version of implementation:

 - **Model Development with Microsoft ML Server in R IDE**.
 Run the code in R IDE (e.g., RStudio, R Tools for Visual Studio) with data in SQL Server, and execute the computation in SQL Server.